The History of Mozambique Orphanage Fund

 Mozambique gained its freedom from Portugal at the end of the War of Independence in 1975, only to be plunged into civil war from 1975 through 1992.
 These long and brutal wars resulted in many deaths and created untold number of orphans and homeless children.

-In 1990, a United Methodist missionary, Carolyn Belshe, who worked as an Administrator at a Rural Hospital in Mozambique, began what would later become the Mozambique Orphanage Fund.
+In 1990, a United Methodist missionary named Carolyn Belshe worked as an Administrator at a Rural Hospital in Mozambique.
 The Mozambican Bishop asked her to start an orphanage for the many children who were victims of the wars.
 She found a former leper colony in an extremely rural area and brought about 6-8 children there.
-This was the start of the Carolyn Belshe Orphanage in Mozambique.
+This was the start of what would later become the Carolyn Belshe Orphanage in Mozambique.

 In 1999 and again in 2002 members of New Milford United Methodist Church (NMUMC) in Connecticut visited the orphanage and came back determined to raise funds.
 They desired to build a new orphanage at a location that would allow access to church, schools and social opportunities for the children.
 The United Methodist Mission Station of Cambine, which contained a church, schools, a clinic, and an agriculture program existed 25 miles away from CBO’s primary location.
 Due to the immense amount of centralized resources, it became the ideal location for the new orphanage.